cdktf/cdktf-provider-helm/docs/provider.java.md

 Enable full diff by storing the rendered manifest in the state.

+This has similar limitations as when using helm install --dry-run.
+See https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#install-a-crd-declaration-before-using-the-resource

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.10.1/docs#manifest HelmProvider#manifest}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.11.0/docs#manifest HelmProvider#manifest}

 ---